-In 2012, the LWVUS made its voice heard to several regulatory authorities of the federal government in relation to "fracking."
-Comments went to the Environmental Protection Agency (EPA), the Bureau of Land Management (BLM) and the Federal Energy Regulatory Commission (FERC).
-In 2015, the League supported a set of five bills referred to as the "Frack Pack."
+In 2012, LWVUS made its voice heard to several regulatory authorities of the federal government in relation to "fracking."
+Comments went to the EPA, the Bureau of Land Management (BLM), and the Federal Energy Regulatory Commission (FERC).
+In 2015, the League supported a set of five bills referred to as the Frack Pack.
 The legislation would help protect the environment and public health from the risks of hydraulic fracturing by ending exemptions for oil and gas production from major environmental laws such as the Safe Drinking Water Act.